open-source-labs/Chronos/README.md

 The `dockerized` property is optional and should be specified as `true` if the server is running inside of a Docker container.
 Otherwise, this should be `false`.
 If omitted, Chronos will assume this server is not running in a container.

 The `database` property is required and takes in the following:
+- `connection` which should be a string and only supports 'REST' and 'gRPC'
 - `type` which should be a string and only supports 'MongoDB' and 'PostgreSQL'.
 - `URI` which should be a connection string the database you intend Chronos to write and record data regarding health, HTTP route tracing, and container infomation to.
 A `.env` is recommended.